(No ratings)

 BOTOX $28 |

-Dr. Renat Sukhov specializes in pediatric rehabilitation medicine.
-Dr. Sukhov's areas of expertise include the following: arthrogryposis, guillain-barre syndrome, and sports health.
-He is professionally affiliated with NYU Langone Health.
-He graduated from Saint Petersburg I.P.
-Pavlov Medical University.
-Dr. Sukhov appears to be in-network for Trustmark, Anthem, and Blue California, in addition to other insurance carriers.
+Dr. Renat Sukhov's specialty is pediatric rehabilitation medicine.
+His areas of expertise include arthrogryposis, guillain-barre syndrome, and sports health.
+Dr. Sukhov is professionally affiliated with NYU Langone Health.
+Trustmark, Anthem, and Blue California appears to be the insurance carriers that Dr. Sukhov takes.
+He speaks Russian.